Limbic Retraining: 10 Strategies to Improve Limbic System Function

 How to Improve your Limbic System

 Improving your limbic response is very important to your overall quality and experience of life.
-The healthier your limbic response, the more resiliant you will be to the stressors you face on a day to day basis.
+The healthier your limbic response, the more resilient you will be to the stressors you face on a day to day basis.

 When your limbic system is out of balance, you have an overreactive stress response which impacts your mood, your relationships and your physical and emotional health.
-Follow these key stategies to improve your limbic response.
+Follow these key strategies to improve your limbic response.

 1. Anti-Inflammatory Diet